DanielPritchard/create-branch-password-action/readme.md

 **Optional**

 - `role` - The role of the password.
 Allowed values are `reader`, `writer`, `readerwriter`, or `admin`.
 Defaults to `admin`.
+- `raw` - Changes if the output is a raw string or not.
+Allowed values are `true`.

 ## Outputs